dotnet/docs/docs/core/diagnostics/index.md

 [Unit testing](../testing/index.md) is a key component of continuous integration and deployment of high-quality software.
 Unit tests are designed to give you an early warning when you break something.

-## Debugging Linux dumps
+## Debug Linux dumps

-[Debugging Linux dumps](debug-linux-dumps.md) explains how to collect and analyze dumps on Linux.
+[Debug Linux dumps](debug-linux-dumps.md) explains how to collect and analyze dumps on Linux.

-## .NET Core dotnet diagnostic Global Tools
+## .NET Core diagnostic global tools

 ### dotnet-counters